Role of the Curriculum Council

 Meeting Dates & Times

-For school year 2020-2021, the Curriculum Council is tentatively scheduled to meet on the following dates: December 11 (virtual meeting), January 8 (snow date - Jan.
-15), March 12 (snow date - March 19), and May 7.
-The exact time and location of each meeting varies and members will be notified in advance.
+For school year 2020-2021, the Curriculum Council is tentatively scheduled to meet on the following dates: December 11, March 13, April 7, and May 5.
+All meetings will be held virutally and members will receive a meeting invitation in advance of each meeting.
 Textbooks and instructional materials submitted for adoption may be reviewed during March and April, Monday-Friday, 8 a.m. - 3:30 p.m. in the Department of Curriculum and Instruction at the Central Office.
 For questions regarding meeting dates / locations, contact Angie McCauslin, Director of Curriculum and Instruction, at 410-751-3067 or firstname.lastname@example.org.